chrultrabook/docs/src/docs/installing/dualboot.md

-# Partitioning Instructions for Dualbooting
+# Partitioning Instructions for Dual Booting

 After using the Firmware Utility Script to install/update RW_LEGACY, before booting a Linux distro ISO, you will need to shrink the stateful partition to create space for your Linux installation.
 You can do this from ChromeOS using [CRAP](https://github.com/chrultrabook/crap), a partitioning tool developed by the chrultrabook community.

 ::: warning
-CRAP is the preferred method for resizing partitions to dualboot because it only resizes the stateful partition.
+CRAP is the preferred method for resizing partitions to dual boot because it only resizes the stateful partition.
 Using `chrx`, which resizes the ROOT-C and KERN-C ChromeOS partitions, and changes the disk layout, can cause unintended effects.
 :::

 ## Using CRAP